Meet the Class of 2022

 International Peace Studies Concentration

 Five IPS students from the Class of 2022 began their program during the fall 2020 semester.
-Due to the coronavirus pandemic, an additional 11 students were admitted to the MGA-IPS program and are anticipated to begin their studies on campus in January 2021.
+Due to the coronavirus pandemic, an additional eight were able to join the cohort in January 2021, and three additional students needed to defer until Fall 2021.

 Lenai Taylor Johnson (United States) served as a US Peace Corps Volunteer in the Philippines, where she worked as a youth development facilitator at a residential center for survivors of gender-based violence.
 She assisted in designing a behavioral management program for the center, creating therapeutic activities to address trauma, and also facilitated advocacy sessions throughout her province that focused on eliminating violence against women and children.
 Lenai also has worked for the YWCA Madison, interned with the State Public Defender’s Office in Wisconsin, volunteered as an English and writing tutor in South Africa, and facilitated a social justice class at the University of Wisconsin-Madison.